Turridrupa astricta: Description

 The length of the shell attains 13.5 mm.

 (Original description) The shell is cylindrically oblong and spirally grooved.
 The whorls are convex, pale yellow and tricarinated.
 The keels are almost obsolete, the middle keel delicately laced with an articulated chain of white and reddish brown.
 The siphonal canal and the aperture are short.

-The sinus apex is at the end of the peripheral cord, which is maculated wuth white and brown dashes.
+The sinus apex is at the end of the peripheral cord, which is maculated with white and brown dashes.

 Distribution

 This marine species occurs off the Philippines, the Marshall Islands, Mariana Islands and Cook Islands; off New Caledonia and Queensland, Australia.